the-tanstaafl/TansTimberbornModsUnity/Assets/IrrigationTowerV2/StaticFiles/ThunderstorePackage/README.md

 ## How to use

-You will find the Frog Statue under the Wellbeing tab.
+You will find the Irrigation Tower V2 under the Water tab.

 ## Installing